Ginger (Speedy J album)

 Ginger is the debut studio album by Dutch electronic music producer Speedy J (Jochem Paap).
-Released via a joint deal between Plus 8 and Warp in September 1993, the album was the sixth release in Warp's Artificial Intelligence series, which focused on "electronic listening music" by different artists.
+Released via a joint deal between Plus 8, Beam Me Up! and Warp in September 1993, the album was the sixth release in Warp's Artificial Intelligence series, which focused on "electronic listening music" by different artists.
 It peaked at number 68 on the UK Albums Chart and remains Speedy J's most successful album there.

 After establishing himself as a techno producer and disc jockey, Paap recorded Ginger with the intention of transferring his techno sound to a home listening environment, an idea he shared with Plus 8 founder Richie Hawtin, who also contributed to the Artificial Intelligence series.
 The album carries Paap's minimalist style into music that combines hard beats with ambient music, with 4/4 beats but atypical percussive elements and tempos.
 Although the album was rooted in techno and rave music, it is considered one of the earliest IDM albums.
 Upon release, it received acclaim for its forward-thinking style.
 "De-Orbit", which had also featured on the Artificial Intelligence compilation album, was placed at number 9 on Fact magazine's 2014 list of the "100 greatest IDM tracks".

 Background

 As one of the first techno producers to hail from Benelux, Rotterdam-based Jochem Paap began creating music as a techno producer and nightclub disc jockey, and chose the pseudonym Speedy J in reference to his prowess as a DJ.
 He established a fan base with the release of the acid techno twelve-inch singles including "Three O'Three" and "Something for Your Mind."
 His profile rose when two of his tracks were included on the compilation Artificial Intelligence (1992), including "De-Orbit," which went on to feature on Ginger.
 Paap recorded Ginger, his debut album, at The Boiler.
-He wrote and produced the album alone.
+He wrote and produced the album alone, except for the track "Pepper" co-produced with Natalie Maxine Pfeffer, to whom the album is dedicated.
 The album was released via a joint deal between Plus 8 Records and Warp Records; Plus 8 founder Richie Hawtin shared a kinship with Paap as both were intrigued in "finding a way to push techno via the album format," and both Ginger and Hawtin's album Dimension Intrusion (released as FUSE) were initially issued via Plus 8 and then licensed to Warp's album series Artificial Intelligence.
 The series focused on "electronic listening music" by different Warp artists, with albums in the series emphasising texture and melody over driving beats, and went on to help establish Warp as a seminal label in the "post-techno, post-rave underground."
+In the Netherlands, the album was released on Speedy J's own label, Beam Me Up!